silaskoemen/NowcastPNN/README.md

 ## Data

 The dataset used in this project is sourced from the Brazilian Ministry of Health (Ministério da saúde) and its associated DATASUS service.
-For this analysis, data on Dengue incidences in São Paulo from years 2013 to 2020 were used.
+For this analysis, data on Dengue incidences in São Paulo from years 2013 to 2020 was used.

 ## Outputs